 - Government services

 - Property and sales information for 2016

 We manage data and information, including the collection, retention and release of all corporate data, primarily by the requirements for:

 - The Municipal Freedom of Information and Protection of Privacy Act (MFIPPA)

-In addition, other relevant legislation, regulations, binding agreements, and decisions of the courts and regulatory authorities may affect the manner in which MPAC manages its information.
+As well, other relevant legislation, regulations, binding agreements and decisions of the courts and regulatory authorities may affect how we manage information.

-MPAC manages the release of assessment data in a manner that:
+We manage the release of assessment data in a way that:

 - Meets the needs of property taxpayers, municipalities and other stakeholders.

 - Protects personal information of individuals, such as property owners and tenants.